- posted: Feb. 15, 2020

 The state of Pennsylvania follows a standard eight-step adoption process when matching children with their future families.
 Interested families choose an agency and submit an adoption application and create a Family Profile with the assistance of an adoption professional.
 The adoption agencies can then match children with potential families, schedule pre-placement visits to ensure the suggested match is a good one, and then, after a six-month period of supervision, finalize the adoption in court.

 If you are considering adoption or securing a guardianship, an attorney experienced in handling such matters can best represent your interests.
-At my firm, the law office of Matthew R. Zatko, I have helped families and individuals with adoption and guardianship arrangements for more than 15 years.
-Call my Somerset office today at 814-483-7075 or contact me online to schedule a free consultation.
+At my firm, Matthew R. Zatko, Attorney at Law, I have helped families and individuals with adoption and guardianship arrangements for more than 15 years.
+Call my Somerset office today at 814-443-1631 or contact me online to schedule a free consultation.